jie17/realm-js/README.md

 ## Building Realm

-In case you don't want to use the precompiled version on npm, you can build Realm yourself from source.
+In case you don't want to use the precompiled version on `npm`, you can build Realm yourself from source.
 You’ll need an Internet connection the first time you build in order to download the core library.

 Prerequisites:
-* Xcode 11+
+* Xcode 11+ (on MacOS) or just a C++ compiler supporting C++17
 * node.js version 10.19 or later
-* nvm (on Mac and Linux)
+* nvm (on MacOS and Linux)
-* cocoapods (on Mac)
+* cocoapods (on MacOS)
 * Android SDK 23+
 * [Android NDK 21](https://developer.android.com/ndk/downloads/index.html)

-Clone RealmJS repository:
+Clone Realm JavaScript repository:

 ```
 git clone https://github.com/realm/realm-js.git